michaelpopp/sda-bot/README.md

 may have to produce your own token for development purposes.

-If hosted on a headless server (eg. Raspberry pi) the linux tool, screen, can be used to preventtermination of the program when you exit SSH.
+If hosted on a headless server (eg. Raspberry pi) the linux tool, screen, can be used to prevent termination of the program when you exit SSH.

 Packages needed:
 Python 3